Given a two strings S and T, find count of distinct occurrences of T in S as a subsequence.

 - Count All Palindromic Subsequence in a given String

-- Count digit groupings of a number with given constraints
+- Count subsequence of length three in a given string

 Improved By : vt_m